Go to the nearest emergency department immediately or call 111 for an ambulance if your baby or child has any of the following symptoms: |

 Key points about breathing difficulties in children

-- Breathing difficulties in children can be caused by many factors, eg, viral infections, bacterial infections, asthma, allergies, passive smoking, exposure to harmful gases, blockage of the airway or cystic fibrosis.
+- Breathing difficulties in children can be caused by many factors including viral infections, bacterial infections, asthma, allergies, exposure to harmful gases and blockage of the airway.

 - Signs that your child is struggling to breathe include fast breathing, sucking or pulling in under the ribcage or in between each rib, using the muscles around their neck, flaring of their nostrils and making extra noises while breathing in or out.